The Best Arizona Motorcycle Rides to Try Right Now

 Before you leave Globe, put on your leathers; the weather gets cooler as the switchback road starts to twist and bend through the Salt River Canyon Wilderness Area.
 Once you arrive in the White Mountains, you'll find yourself in the towns of Pinetop and Show Low.
 Here, outdoor recreation abounds, including hiking, fishing and boating.
 Stop at the White Mountain Nature Center in Pinetop-Lakeside to get your bearings.

-Experience the Old West: Tucson
+3. Experience the Wild West in Tucson

 Mileage: 123 miles